imclab/hanshi/README.md

 * We are using the example text editor from the WxPython getting started guide: http://wiki.wxpython.org/Getting%20Started#Small_editor_-_Complete_Source

-* For Part-of-Speech tagging, we use Kyle Gorman's port of Eric Brill's rule based tagger https://github.com/kylebgorman/pposttl
+* For part-of-speech tagging, we use Kyle Gorman's port of Eric Brill's rule based tagger: https://github.com/kylebgorman/pposttl